HSAFoundation/HSA-Debugger-AMD/README.md

 This will stop the application just before every dispatch begins executing on the device.

 #### Setting HSAIL Kernel Source Breakpoints
 In order to break into HSAIL kernels, you need to set HSAIL source breakpoints.
+For the Alpha release, you must set HSAIL function breakpoints first (such as `break hsail`) in order for hsail-gdb to stop at the HSAIL source breakpoints.
 Hsail-gdb saves the kernel source for the present dispatch to a temporary file called *temp_source*.
-HSAIL source breakpoints can be set by specifying the line number from the HSAIL source file.
+HSAIL source breakpoints can be set by specifying the line number from the *temp_source* HSAIL source file.
 The *temp_source* file is overwritten by hsail-gdb on every dispatch.

 Once you hit a kernel function breakpoint, you can view the *temp_source* file and choose a line number.
 You can set the source breakpoint using the syntax
 * `break hsail:line_number`